linuxsimba/openstack-ansible-specs/specs/mitaka/vagrant-aio.rst

 Performance impact
 ------------------
-The virtual AIO will be significantly slower using the Vagrant Virtualbox Provider because Virtualbox does not support
+The virtual AIO will be  slower using the Vagrant Virtualbox Provider because Virtualbox does not support
 `nested Virtualization <https://www.virtualbox.org/ticket/4032>`_.